 Signs of dehydration What to do?

 Mild dehydration

 Mouth and tongue slightly drier than usual Increased thirst Fewer wet diapers than usual First, call Info Santé (8-1-1) or a doctor to assess the situation.
 You can start dehydration treatment at home (see Treatment of mild dehydration, page 669).

-Moderate to severe dehydration
+Moderate to severe dehydra tion

-Lack of tears when child cries Drowsiness or irritability Sunken eyes See a doctor or take your child to the emergency room right away.
+Lack of tears when child cries Drowsiness or irritability Sunken eyes Less than 4 diapers wet See a doctor or take your child to the emergency room right away.